 A critical voice that reaches millions

-In his mildly sarcastic New York tone, Krugman responds: "Everybody who does international economics, and tries to do both analysis and policies has to be not-quite-human in some dimension."
-The economist walks us down memory lane, to his graduate school days - revealing that his adviser and mentor, economist Rudi Dornbusch, could make do with just three to four hours sleep a night.
-Krugman admits he needs his shuteye, but he has his own strategy for keeping up: "I’m a very, very fast, organized writer."
+"Everybody who does international economics, and tries to do both analysis and policies, has to be not-quite-human in some dimension," says Krugman in his mildly sarcastic New York tone.
+The economist walks us down memory lane, to his graduate school days, revealing that his advisor and mentor, economist Rudi Dornbusch, could make do with just three to four hours sleep a night.
+Krugman admits he needs his shuteye, but he has his own strategy for keeping up.
+"I’m a very, very fast, organized writer."

-Krugman gained huge popularity among millions of keen readers from his critical New York Times column, which won him the moniker "The voice of the left".
+Krugman gained popularity among millions of readers for his critical The New York Times column, which won him the moniker "The voice of the left."
 In his minimalist writing style, Krugman explains complex economic concepts, making them resonate with a wide array of readers who don’t necessarily have economics degrees.
-His words, gracing "the best journalistic real estate in the world", reach a massive international readership.
+His words, which grace "the best journalistic real estate in the world" reach a massive international readership.

 The ruling elites under fire

-Krugman’s opinion pieces take on the ruling elites, the 1% and the climate-change deniers.
+Krugman’s opinion pieces take on the ruling elites, the one percent and the climate change deniers.
 He challenges viewpoints frequently found in academic and journalistic writing.

 Often, conventional wisdom is not actually supported by the evidence.
 And if you ask where conventional wisdom comes from, it very heavily tends to reflect the preferences and interests of the elite.

 The Nobel Laureate uses the conflicting preferences of the elite, in contrast with those of the masses to illustrate this point.
 "The general public would like to see welfare and social insurance programs strengthened, not cut back,” he says.
 “The elite would like to see them cut back.
 Then you ask, where is the conventional wisdom?
 It’s that the deficit is a terrible problem and we must cut back on entitlement programs."